-Manipur: Family of abducted Kuki-Zos file FIR against Arambai Tenggol, other outfits
+Manipur: Arambai Tenggol, other Meitei outfits booked for allegedly abducting Kuki-Zos

-On November 7, five Kuki-Zo people had been allegedly “forcibly taken away” by a Meitei mob.
+On November 7, five Kuki-Zo people had been allegedly ‘forcibly taken away’ by a Meitei mob in the presence of the police and central security forces.

-A family member of one of the Kuki-Zo persons allegedly abducted last week has filed a first information report against radical Meitei groups Arambai Tenggol and Meitei Leepun, among others, accusing them of the crime.
+The police have filed a first information report against radical Meitei groups Arambai Tenggol and Meitei Leepun, among others, for allegedly abducting Kuki-Zos.

 On November 7, five Kuki-Zo people, including two women, were allegedly “forcibly taken away” by a Meitei mob near Kangchup Chingkhong village checkpost in the presence of the police and central security forces.
 They were travelling towards L Phaijang village for a wedding function.